 Despite the similar looks, there are some key differences between the new Garmin Enduro and the Garmin Fenix 6.
-These differences expand beyond the 'Enduro has a longer battery life' argument and once you look at all the stats and features, the main benefits of using either shine through.
+These differences expand beyond the 'Enduro has a longer battery life' argument, and once you look at all the stats and features, the main benefits of using either shine through.

-Garmin Enduro vs Garmin Fenix 6: main features
+Garmin Enduro vs Garmin Fenix 6: Main features

 The Enduro-specific features include the new 'augmented' trail features such as 'Trail Run VO2 Max', which is based on running performance related to trail conditions and adjusted to the environment through heat and altitude acclimation, 'ClimbPro Trail Enhancements', which allows you to get real-time information on the current and upcoming climbs including gradient, distance and elevation gain and 'Rest Timer', which features a rest timer to log the time spent at aid stations in Ultrarun mode.

-Both watches feature a range of casual features such as Body Battery 'energy management', sleep tracking, Pulse Ox blood-oxygen sensor, ABC sensors, weather widgets, smart notifications etc.
+Both watches feature a range of casual features such as Body Battery "energy management", sleep tracking, Pulse Ox blood-oxygen sensor, ABC sensors, weather widgets, smart notifications etc.

-Garmin Enduro vs Garmin Fenix 6: design
+Garmin Enduro vs Garmin Fenix 6: Design

 The user interface and the navigation are essentially the same on both watches.
 This includes a five-button layout and a customisable widget-view menu on the watch.

-Garmin Enduro vs Garmin Fenix 6: battery life
+Garmin Enduro vs Garmin Fenix 6: Battery life

 The Garmin Enduro's battery life is just unbelievable.
 It will function between two charges for up to 50 days (65 days with solar) in 'smartwatch mode' (with GPS turned off), up to 130 days (1 year with solar) in Battery Saver Mode, up to 70 hours (80 hours with solar) in GPS mode (e.g. tracking outdoor runs), up to 200 hours (300 hours with solar) in Max Battery GPS Mode and finally, up to 65 days (95 days with solar) in Expedition GPS Activity Mode.

-Garmin Enduro vs Garmin Fenix 6: accuracy
+Garmin Enduro vs Garmin Fenix 6: Accuracy

-Both watches use the same, best-in class sensors, including the Elevate V3 heart rate sensor and the Sony GNSS chipset.
-The latter can access multiple global navigation satellite systems (GPS, GLONASS and Galileo) to track in 'more challenging environments' than GPS alone.
+Both watches use the same best-in-class sensors, including the Elevate V3 heart rate sensor and the Sony GNSS chipset.
+The latter can access multiple global navigation satellite systems (GPS, GLONASS and Galileo) to track in "more challenging environments" than GPS alone.

-This doesn't mean they are grossly inaccurate in low heart rate zones but they might not match the accuracy of the Apple Watch Series 6 when tracking heart rate standing still.
+This doesn't mean they are grossly inaccurate in low heart rate zones, but they might not match the accuracy of the Apple Watch Series 6 when tracking heart rate standing still.
 Garmins won't be way off, just slightly.

 The Garmin Enduro is available to buy now at Garmin US (opens in new tab) and Garmin UK (opens in new tab).
 It comes in two versions: the standard Enduro features a steel bezel and costs $799.99 / £699.99 while the more premium Carbon Grey DLC Titanium version is $899.99 / £799.99.

 The Garmin Fenix 6 is also available to buy now at Garmin US (opens in new tab) and Garmin UK (opens in new tab).
 Prices start from $549.99 / £529.99 for the Standard 6S version without the premium features and go all the way up to $1,099.99 / £849.99, the amount of money you have to pay for a Garmin Fenix 6X Pro Solar Edition.

-For the best prices, have a look at the best Garmin watch deals roundup: prices updated every half an hour and are based on your location!
+For the best prices, have a look at the best Garmin watch deals roundup: prices are updated every half an hour and are based on your location!